akatragjini/autocad-cross_sections/README.md

 -Blocks              - These are not supported as blocks, however simply explode them and they should work.

-I hope you find this routine useful, I certainly have.
-It takes quite a bit of time to code something like this so unless i get a large number of requests I won't be making regular updates.

 ## Disclaimer

-**This tool is provided as-is without warranty.
-Any results obtained must be validated by the user**
+This tool is provided as-is without warranty.
+I accept no responsibility for any decisions made or actions taken as a result of the use of this tool.
+Any and all results obtained must be validated by the user.

+Legal jargon aside, I hope you find this routine as useful as I have over the years.
+As for updates / bug fixes, it takes quite a bit of time to code something like this so I will push out revised versions at my own discretion based on user comments.